Who called me from 1-888-261-2744?

 Based on our records, 1-888-261-2744 is associated with Consolidated Recovery Systems, a legitimate collection agency operating in Canada.
 However, scammers sometimes impersonate legitimate companies.

-Other phone numbers for Consolidated Recovery Systems
+Other phone numbers Consolidated Recovery Systems uses

 Consolidated Recovery Systems may also contact you from these numbers: